 Pyotr Zavadovsky (1739-1812).
 Lovers from 1776 until 1777.

 Pyotr became Catherine’s secretary in 1775.
 And in January of the following year, they became lovers.
 Observers thought deep and cultivated Pyotr was genuinely in love with her.
 But at the onset of the relationship, she was still with Potemkin -who was the same age as Pyotr.
 And the situation proved too much for all involved.

-He must have been a capable man for Catherine was not the only one to promote him, years later her grandson Tsar Alexander I made him Minister of Education.
+He must have been a capable man since Catherine was not the only one to promote him.
+Years later, her grandson Tsar Alexander I made him Minister of Education.

 7. Catherine and Semyon Zorich: a flawed hero